justinchoi001/liferay-learn-0/docs/en/build-and-deploy/persistent-file-system.md

----
-header-id: persistent-file-system-volumes
----

 # Persistent File System (Volumes)

-When establishing your persistent file system (your volume), you must choose the folders that contain the data you want to persist.
-For example, to persist files from a Liferay DXP instance located at `/liferay/opt/data`, you must add the `volumes` configuration to your `LCP.json`.
+Administrators can configure the DXP Cloud service's volume depending on their application type (stateless or stateful).
+The volume can be either a persistent shared storage (NFS) or a persistent dedicated storage (SSD).
+This article documents how to configure the volume in the DXP Cloud service via the `LCP.json` file.

+1. Choose the folders that contain the data to be persisted (for example `/liferay/opt/data`).
+1. Navigate to the LCP.json file in the Github repository for the specific environment (for example, `[ProjectID])/lcp/liferay`).
+1. Add the `volumes` configuration to the `LCP.json`.
 This configuration must contain a key for each volume.
 For example, the following configuration contains a `data` key for `/liferay/opt/data`:

 ```json
 {